bcnataly/data-analyst-portfolio-nataly/1_Project_Python/README.md

 A banking institution hired a marketing firm to contact potential customers and gauge their interest in purchasing certificates of deposit (CDs), which are a type of fixed-term investment.
 The objective of this exploratory data analysis is to answer the following question:
-What is the profile of customers with the greatest potential for conversion?
+What is the profile of customers with the greatest potential for conversion rate?

 ## 🛠️ Tools & Technologies